 The FPDCC records contain documents the history of the district, the people who founded it, some of its day-to-day operations, and its planning, construction, and development.
 The records include correspondence, memoranda, reports, financial records, legal files, construction plans and blueprints, minutes of meetings of the Board of Forest Preserve Commissioners and of advisory bodies, and photographic prints, negatives, and glass "lantern slides."
 The collection was processed thanks to a generous grant from the Gaylord and Dorothy Donnelley Foundation.

 Archival Collections held at UIC can be viewed in the Special Collections and University Archives, reading rooms on the third floor of Richard J. Daley Library, or the third floor of the Health Sciences Library.
-This research guide is for accessing the Forest Preserve District of Cook County Records specifically, and those are all found at the Daley Library (hours and dates open).
+The exact location depends on which collection you wish to look at.